-Your 400° oven may cook fish faster than the 400° oven in our Test Kitchen.
+Your 400° oven may cook fish faster than the 400° oven in my Test Kitchen.
 The shrimp will finish cooking due to residual heat, and you will not have a shrimp that isn’t good enough to eat.

 #7: Select White-Meat Seafood

 White-meat seafood has a moderate flavor, absorbs spices and seasonings well, and has the most little fishy taste.
 Picky eaters will like tilapia, flounder, halibut, shrimp, scallops, and Chilean sea bass, among other species.
 Choosing shrimp sandwiches or grilled fish allows you to get used to the taste and gradually progress to fishier seafood.

 #8: Never Overcook Fish

 A very crucial thing to remember while cooking fish is never to overcook it.
 It is not only for fish but for all seafood.
 Because when fish is overdone, the texture becomes more rubbery.

 Making the shift to seafood more straightforward so it doesn’t taste fishy by using familiar spices and sauces.
 Put your fish on the grill, for example, if you love smokey flavors.
 Seafood can also be fried or added to your favorite meals.

 - Choose the best seafood/fish – Ideally, you should only cook and eat the freshest catch of the day.
 The fish will smell and taste less fishy the newer it is.
 Fresh fish will have only a faint odor.

 If fresh fish isn’t available, consider frozen fish.
 If you don’t live near the ocean, you won’t buy fresh seafood like those who reside in the Midwest.